brandonkal/BlindWatermark/inkjet.md

 # Commands

-Before running, set DOCKER_HOST in the environment.
+Before running, set REGISTRY in the environment.

 ## build